 Table of Contents - There’s a Reason for all Those Vacancies in the Area!

 One of the most important variables to consider when it comes to real estate is vacancy rates.
 Vacancy rates naturally increase and decline over time, but long-term vacancy trends in a given area say a whole lot about the health of the market.
-Understanding what the implications of high vacancy rates are will help you make sense of things when you notice a spike of them in your neighborhood.
+Understanding what the implications of high vacancy rates are will help you make sense of things when you notice a spike of them in your neighbourhood.

 Factors that contribute to vacancy

-·Urbanization: More and more people are flocking to cities in search of jobs, opportunities and an urban lifestyle.
+More and more people are flocking to cities in search of jobs, opportunities and an urban lifestyle.
 As these people move out of their homes and into multi-family rentals and other urban housing options, there is less demand for properties in more rural areas.
-Neighborhoods located far away from urban centers may begin to see a lot of people packing up and leaving for bigger cities.
-On the other hand, neighborhoods that were once on the outskirts of urban areas are filling up as cities spread outwards.
+Neighbourhoods located far away from urban centers may begin to see a lot of people packing up and leaving for bigger cities.
+On the other hand, neighbourhoods that were once on the outskirts of urban areas are filling up as cities spread outwards.
 This is good news for property owners who purchased their homes and rentals at a time when costs were low.
 They’re now benefitting from skyrocketing demand and value.

 Avoiding vacancy-related value depreciation